jupyterhub/binderhub/doc/https.rst

 ------------------------------------------

-With the static IP, DNS records and ingress proxy setup, we can now change our BinderHub configuration to serve via HTTPS.
+With the static IP, DNS records and ingress proxy setup, we can now change our BinderHub configuration to serve traffic via HTTPS.
 Therefore adjust your ``config.yaml`` with the following sections and apply it using ``helm upgrade ...``.

 .. code:: yaml